-- o If QB rolls away, trail and observe until he gets to the corner. - Look at the blocks on the corner (inside tackle). - Hand off to RB verify QB is out of danger before giving him up. - Trail and move your focus to blocks ahead of the runner (you do not have the spot). - Trail play stay back look for cheap shots and Personal Fouls - Be aware of possible fumbles and reverse mechanics. - Be a good Dead Ball Official. - Run up the Middle - Key offside tackle (Read). - If QB keeps, focus on him until past the LOS. - Look at the blocks up the middle (see Philosophies). - Hand off to RB verify QB is out of danger before giving him up. - Trail (you do not have the spot; you do have clean up). - Trail play stay back outside look for cheap shots and PF's - Be aware of possible fumbles and reverse mechanics. - Be a good Dead Ball Official. - Pass - Key offside tackle (Read) - Your deep enough (14 or 15 yards off LOS and wide) - Direction of pass: - If to your side, pivot. - If away, trail focus on QB until past the LOS. - If pocket, do not move. - As Pocket breaks down, focus on QB and most threatening defender. - Watch throwing hand MUST judge Incomplete or Fumble did contact dislodge ball? - Once pass is away, focus on QB watch for Roughing Passer or Unsportsmanlike. - Be a Good Dead Ball Official.
+- Key offside tackle (Read) - Be sure you are deep enough (14 or 15 yards off LOS and wide) o - · Direction of pass: - If to your side, pivot. - If away, trail focus on QB until past the LOS. - If pocket, do not move. - As Pocket breaks down, focus on QB and most threatening defender. o - Watch throwing hand MUST judge Incomplete or Fumble did contact dislodge ball? - Once pass is away, focus on QB watch for Roughing Passer or Unsportsmanlike. - Be a Good Dead Ball Official.